 About me

-Hi, I’m glad you’re here!
-I identify as a mindfulness-based trauma and addiction psychotherapist.
-I have been studying Middle Eastern philosophy/meditation and integrating these practices and existential psychology into my work with clients for more than a decade.
-I am credentialed as both a Licensed Clinical Social Worker (LCSW) and Licensed Addiction Counselor (LAC), having provided individual and group psychotherapy in a variety of settings (inpatient psychiatric hospitals, residential treatment programs, outpatient clinics) before opening my own practice.
+I am credentialed as a Licensed Clinical Social Worker (LCSW), Licensed Addiction Counselor (LAC) and Certified Clinical Trauma Professional (CCTP II).
+I have provided individual and group psychotherapy in a variety of settings (inpatient psychiatric hospitals, residential treatment programs, outpatient clinics) before opening my own practice.
 This has included program development and implementation, helping to create evidenced-based, safe, and effective containers for clients and clinicians alike to do their best work.
 I am so grateful to have cultivated a truly rich set of clinical experiences, learning best from all the people I’ve had the absolute honor to work with.
 I’ve witnessed such incredible transformation!
-In more recent years, I’ve incorporated energy psychology and Reiki into my skill set.
 Beyond micro-level clinical work, I love supervising and providing consultation for clinicians as an Approved Clinical Supervisor (ACS) and facilitating organizational trainings or in-services.
-I also provide field practicum supervision for students as well as teach within the Graduate School of Social Work at the University of Denver (DU).
+I also provide field practicum supervision for students and am an adjunct professor within the Graduate School of Social Work at the University of Denver.

 Land Acknowledgment